proffy2122github/testrepo/README.md

 ## Documents
 Here, there are few documents about programming language that you can find inside this repository.
 ### C++
-C++, or C plus plus, is an extension to C. Current documents are verified and tested in Code;;Blocks or Visual Studio and even DevC++ by Bloodshed.
+C++, or C plus plus, is an extension to C. Current documents are verified and tested in Code::Blocks or Visual Studio and even DevC++ by Bloodshed.
+(Turbo C++ are too old and unsupported.)

 Current C++ version (revision) is 17.
 In 2020, it will be C++20 and not revision 17.
 ### C